-In this work, we provided an exact expression for the expected maximum matching size of a random bipartite graph with each left-side vertex picking d = 2 right-side vertices.
-This result holds for any given finite numbers of left-side and right-side vertices.
-Then, we deduced asymptotic results as the number of vertices goes to infinity, and showed a connection to the Lambert-W function.
+In this work, we analyzed the performance of cuckoo hashing with a stash for loads above 0.5.
+We first provided an exact expression for the expected maximum matching size of a random bipartite graph with each left-side vertex picking d = 2 right-side vertices.
+Then, we deduced asymptotic results as the memory size goes to infinity, and showed a connection to the Lambert-W function.